Is there a white wash stain for wood? I’ll discuss this with product examples and ways to make your own white washed product.

 One of the first projects I did to give an old piece of wood a white wash finish is this post on How to Create an Antique Fireplace Mantel with a Whitewash Technique.
 This was a heavily stained mantel from early 1900’s that I wanted to give a whole new look to.
 The white wash finish blended well with my new style and was so easy to create.

 Speaking of using paint, check out my Paint Wash for Furniture; Mute Outdated Furniture Tones blog tutorial.
-If you prefer to use paint to achieve that white wash look, then this is the post for you.
+If you prefer to use paint to achieve a water-based wash of color, then this is the post for you.
 The cool thing about this technique is that you can essentially use any color to “whitewash” wood.
 For this post I used a beige color paint to mute an outdated orange/red furniture tone.
 This has quickly become a popular technique to tone down certain raw wood species like any type of red wood.
+It also works for outdoor wood surfaces but for best results needs to be done on smooth surfaces.

 If you don’t want to use paint to white wash wood, there are other product options on the market.
 Ever heard of liming wax?
 It’s essentially a white wax product that sits in the wood grain to transform the look of wood.
-See more about this product in my post How to use Lime wax with a Lime Washed Coffee Table Makeover
+It’s great for giving the wood a touch of age and highlight the natural wood grain.
+I will say, this product works well on small projects.
+See more about this product in my post How to use Lime wax with a Lime Washed Coffee Table Makeover.

 Speaking of a different product (not wax, stain or paint), I applied joint compound in the direction of the wood grain to achieve a white wash finish.
 This technique created a Weathered Barn Wood look on New Wood.
 This was a fun project that had a surprising result that will give an antique look to any surface.